alfreimaz/mainwebsite/content/posts/articles/quantumLing.md

 <p align=center> Table 2 : possibilistic combinations </p>

-For now, we are only concerned by possibilistic contextuality, which Table 2 happily satisfies.
+For now, we are only concerned with possibilistic contextuality, which Table 2 happily satisfies.
 Results are possibilistically contextual if "\[there\] exists a local assignment \[\...\] which cannot be extended to a compatible family of local assignments\"[^8][Abramsky].
 A local